istio/istio.io/content/en/docs/setup/install/virtual-machine/containerized/index.md

     {{< /text >}}

     {{< idea >}}
-    A more sophisticated way of running containerized Istio-proxy would be to reuse the startup script or setup systemd unit files to take care of start and stopping your Istio-proxy.
+    A more sophisticated way of running containerized Istio-proxy is to use a start/stop script or setup systemd unit file to realize the correct ordering and environment setup.
-    Making sure it always has a correct configured environment.
     {{< /idea >}}